laacz/misc/readme.md

 ---------------------------

 [loc.php](loc.php) contains code (old as the world, of course), which can inflect Latvian nouns, given their nominative case in singular, and gender.
+It has its exceptions and shortcomings, but go ahead - fork it and throw a pull request at me.

 Pupiņvaloda
 -----------